 Unlike much wireless technology, wireless doorbells are extremely reliable.
 Maintenance involves little, if anything, more than replacing the batteries.
 In fact, many homeowners decide to purchase one when their original doorbell stops working—most frequently when the transformer that converts house current to low-voltage current has gone bad.
 If you’re installing a new doorbell, a wireless one will circumvent the need to fish new electrical wiring through existing walls.

-Need to find a pro for your wireless doorbell?Find Pros
+Ready to start your wireless doorbell?Find Pros

 If you’re building a new home, a wired doorbell will only create cumbersome, unneeded wiring when you’re most likely seeking to create as simple and elegant a home as possible.
 Not much more than a glorified remote, a wireless doorbell is now comparable in price and creates more versatility for future upgrades.